oatmeaI/stax/readme.md

 const title = new Title("This is a title", { font: new Font() });
 ```

-XXX also exposes a single utility function, `wrapComponent` which can be used to allow you to omit the `new` keyword on custom components:
+Stax also exposes a single utility function, `wrapComponent` which can be used to allow you to omit the `new` keyword on custom components:

 ```js
 const Title = wrapComponent(